gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 Selection.
 The loop in the program is controlled by a selection.

 Variables.
-The program uses variables for user input and the varaibels are used again within the the condition that controls the loop as well as within the loop itself.
+The program uses variables for user input and the variables are used again within the condition that controls the loop as well as within the loop itself.

 Input and Output.
-The program asks the user input their answer and outputs if they are correct.
+The program asks the user to input their answer and outputs if they are correct.

 Sequences.
 The program demonstrates a sequence of instructions that are